distributedlife/difficulty/terminology.md

 There are few words that will get used over and over again in this work.
 Difficulty, skill, vector and spectrum.
 I'm going to take moment now to define these in the context of this book.

 #### Skill
 In this book a skill is what makes one person better at a game than another. *Reaction* in this book, is a, skill.
-You can react faster than someone else and this influences how good you are at games where reactio is the deciding factor e.g. weightlifting.
+You can react faster than someone else and this influences how good you are at games where reaction times are the deciding factor e.g. weightlifting.

 > Skill - a discrete, named, thing that you need to succeed at a given game.